korningf/arch-ops/dev-ops.md

 .

-We want a similar framework for .NET (we need to augment MsBuild and NuGet).
+We need a similar framework for .NET (DotNET, MsBuild, and NuGet).

 ## Dependency Manager